-Academic achievements Evaluation criteria Evaluation items Excellent Very Good Good Comprehensive Ab (3) To acquire the ability to understand sentences and communicate information. and to make logical statements.
+Academic achievements Evaluation criteria Evaluation items Excellent Very Good Good Comprehensive A (3) To acquire the ability to understand sentences and communicate information. and to make logical statements.
 2. The ability to read, appropriately integrate and write down necessary documents.
 3. The ability to clearly make verbal or paper announcement on intricate Having two abilities among following ones.
 1. the ability of listening carefully and making logical statement.
 2. the ability of reading necessary papers and appropriately summing up.
 3. the ability of clearly presenting intricate information verbally and in writing.
 4. the ability of delivering information using information instruments Having one ability among following ones.
 1. the ability of listening carefully and making logical statement.
 2. the ability of reading necessary papers and appropriately summing up.
 3. the ability of clearly presenting intricate information verbally and in writing.
-4. the ability of delivering information using information instruments (4) To improve one's ability to learn independently.
+4. the ability of delivering information using information instruments To improve one's ability to learn independently.
 1. Being able to study voluntarily.
 2. Being able to make trial and errors in one's own way and find tips of the solution.
 3. Voluntarily collecting information from limited resources.
-4. Being able to make their own decision based on solid facts Having one ability among following ones.
+4. Being able to make their own decision based on solid facts Having two abilities among following ones.
+1. studying voluntarily.
+2. finding tips of solution through trials and errors of their own.
+3. collecting information voluntarily based on limited information.
+4. being able to make own decision based on specific reasons.
+Having one ability among following ones.
 1. studying voluntarily.
 2. finding tips of solution through trials and errors of their own.
 3. collecting information voluntarily based on limited information.
 4. being able to make own decision based on specific reasons.
 (5) Acquiring a mannar of tackling problems.
 1. Being able to tackle difficult issues or calculations for a long time.
 2. Trying to find out the essence not being misled by preconceptions.
 3. Not jumping to conclusion easily toward unproved matters.
 4. Trying to find out the best understanding on issues which are too difficult to find the results soon.
 Having two abilities among following ones.
 1. being able to tackle with difficult issues or calculations for a long time.
 2. trying to find out essence without preconceptions.
 3. not jumping to results easily on unproven matters.
 4. trying to get the best solution at present on issues difficult to get results soon.
 Having one ability among following ones.
 1. being able to tackle with difficult issues or calculations for a long time.
 2. trying to find out essence without preconceptions.
 3. not jumping to results easily on unproven matters.
 4. trying to get the best solution at present on issues difficult to get results soon.